Robust Data-Driven Moving Horizon Estimation for Linear Discrete-Time Systems: PRACTICAL RES FOR NOISY OFFLINE STATE OUTPUT MEASUREMENTS

-for a weighting matrix $R$ and a discount factor $\rho \in (0,1)$.
-In the MHE literature, the application of discounting in the disturbance terms has been introduced in \cite{Knufer2018} and has been proven to be particularly useful for various MHE stability results, compare \cite{Knuefer2021,Allan2021robust,Schiller2021suboptimal}.
-It allows to obtain improved state estimation error bounds, as shown in the proof of Theorem~\ref{thm:RGES} below.
-The cost function considers additionally the prior weighting, defined as

-for a weighting matrix $P$.
+for a weighting matrix $P$ and the same discount factor $\rho \in (0,1)$.
 The prior weighting penalizes the difference between the estimated state at the beginning of the horizon, i.e., $\overline{x}(t-L|t)$, and the prior estimate\footnote{This prior is typically called ``filtering prior" in the MHE literature, compare, e.g., \cite{Allan2019}.} $\hat{x}(t-L)$ corresponding to the state estimate at time $t-L$.
 The prior weighting hence takes into account previous measurements that are not part of the current horizon.
-By means of the matrices $R$ and $P$, we trade off how much we believe our measurements and how much we believe our prior.

-At the beginning of the estimation, there are not enough measurements available to fill a complete horizon $L$.
-In that case, the data-driven MHE (\ref{MHE_nom}) is slightly adapted.
-Namely, for each time $t < L $, solve
+Second, we penalize the fitting error $\sigma^y$ in the cost function~(\ref{MHE_noisy_cost}), so that the difference between the online measured outputs and the reconstructed outputs remains small.
+The stage costs $\ell_k$ are defined as